 Smithology: Until you one day wake up and have actually gone someplace

 Welcome back to The Weissrat Chronicles, Sam Smith’s ongoing tale of dragging an $1800 BMW 2002tii back to life in off-hours and weekends, when he’s not busy testing new cars for Hagerty.
 This is the seventh and final installment in the series—the rest can be found here (ONE), here (TWO), here (THREE), here (FOUR), here (FIVE), and here (SIX).
 Shorter updates live on Instagram, under the hashtag #weissrat. —Ed.

 At 11:52 in the morning Chicago time, on Sunday, October 11, structural metalwork was declared complete.

 A lot of people did a lot of things to get through 2020.
-For my part, some friends and I went all goober-weld obsessed and gave life to a dead old BMW for almost no reason.
-As I’ve said in this space before, the car should have been thrown away.
+For my part, some friends and I went all goober-weld obsessive and gave life to a dead old BMW for virtually no reason.
+As I’ve said before, the car should have been thrown away.
 What do you do with a machine that almost certainly lived through a saltwater flood and is missing 80 percent of its body structure below the seat mounts?

 What if you bought said machine on a whim, because you’re a softie and the seller was a nice guy and the car was cheap as old socks?

-Follow-up question: If you’re not a softie for lost causes and old loves and stupid ideas, are you even a car person to begin with?
+Follow-up question: If you’re not a softie for lost causes and old loves, are you even a car person to begin with?
 Wouldn’t your money be better off in the bank?

 So much on the car was gone.
 We didn’t bring all of it back; that would have been almost impossibly stupid, and just as important, I didn’t have the money.
-So we did something else entirely.
+So we went somewhere else entirely.